 LAURA L. DUNN

-Laura L. Dunn is a nationally recognized campus sexual assault expert and victims’ rights attorney whose advocacy has been featured by TED, The New York Times, The National Law Journal, NBC News Dateline, Time Magazine, Fox News, The Washington Post, PEOPLE Magazine, National Public Radio (NPR), MSNBC, Al Jazeera America, Rolling Stone Magazine, Buzzfeed, and HBO’s VICE, among many others.
+Laura L. Dunn is a nationally recognized campus sexual assault expert and victims’ rights attorney whose advocacy has been featured by TED, The New York Times, The National Law Journal, The Wall Street Journal, NBC News Dateline, Time Magazine, Fox News, The Washington Post, MSNBC, National Public Radio (NPR), Al Jazeera America, PEOPLE Magazine, Rolling Stone Magazine, Buzzfeed, and HBO’s VICE, among many others.

-Ms. Dunn has over 10 years of experience providing presentations and training on campus sexual assault at prestigious organizations across the country, including The ABA, The Federal Bar Association (FBA), The National Alliance of Victims’ Rights Attorneys & Advocates (NAVRA), The National Association of Women Judges, The Democratic Attorneys General Association, The College Republican National Committee, National Crime Victim Law Institute (NCVLI), Wisconsin Department of Justice, Texas Municipal Police Association, Arkansas Bar Association (ArkBar), Harvard Law School, The University of Chicago Institute of Politics, Stanford University, and many more.
+Ms. Dunn has over 10 years of experience providing presentations and training on campus sexual assault at prestigious organizations across the country, including the ABA, Federal Bar Association (FBA), National Alliance of Victims’ Rights Attorneys & Advocates (NAVRA), National Association of Women Judges, Democratic Attorneys General Association, College Republican National Committee, National Crime Victim Law Institute (NCVLI), Wisconsin Department of Justice, Texas Municipal Police Association, Arkansas Bar Association (ArkBar), Harvard Law School, University of Chicago Institute of Politics, Stanford University, and many more.

 Prior to practicing law, Ms. Dunn was an outspoken survivor and student activist who directly contributed to the 2011 and 2014 U.S. Department of Education Title IX Guidance and successfully lobbied Congress to pass the 2013 Violence Against Women Act (VAWA) Reauthorization.
 Ms. Dunn routinely advised President Barack Obama’s White House Task Force to Protect Students from Sexual Assault and served as the primary negotiator on the U.S. Department of Education’s VAWA Rulemaking Committee in 2014.
 For her advocacy, Vice President Joe Biden and Senate Judiciary Chairman Patrick Leahy publicly recognized Ms. Dunn.

 Ms. Dunn founded the survivor-led, Washington D.C. – based legal organization, SurvJustice.
-Survjustice is the only national nonprofit organization representing victims of campus sexual violence in hearings across the country and is the lead plaintiff in a pending federal lawsuit against the Trump Administration over Title IX.
+SurvJustice is the only national nonprofit organization representing victims of campus sexual violence in hearings across the country and is the lead plaintiff in a federal lawsuit against the Trump Administration over Title IX.

 Ms. Dunn interned at the U.S. Department of Justice Office on Violence Against Women, served as a judicial intern for the U.S. District Court for the District of Maryland, and worked as a law clerk for the U.S. Senate Judiciary Committee.